Tropics: Tropicality

 Tropicality refers to the image of the tropics that people from outside the tropics have of the region, ranging from critical to verging on fetishism.
 Tropicality gained renewed interest in geographical discourse when French geographer Pierre Gourou published Les pays tropicaux (The Tropical World in English), in the late 1940s.

 Tropicality encompassed two major images.
 One, is that the tropics represent a 'Garden of Eden', a heaven on Earth, a land of rich biodiversity or a tropical paradise.
 The alternative is that the tropics consist of wild, unconquerable nature.
 The latter view was often discussed in old Western literature more so than the first.
-Evidence suggests over time that the view of the tropics as such in popular literature has been supplanted by more well-rounded and sophisticated interpretations.
+Evidence suggests over time that the view of the tropics as such in popular literature has been supplanted by more well-rounded and well-informed interpretations.

 Western scholars tried to theorise why tropical areas were relatively more inhospitable to human civilisations than colder regions of the Northern Hemisphere.
 A popular explanation focused on the differences in climate.
 Tropical jungles and rainforests have much more humid and hotter weather than colder and drier temperaments of the Northern Hemisphere, giving to a more diverse biosphere.
 This theme led some scholars to suggest that humid hot climates correlate to human populations lacking control over nature e.g. 'the wild Amazonian rainforests'.